esr360/canva-x/README.md

 ### Grid Recursion

-Given the limitations in both time and scope, the experienced I ended up creating (as a POC) takes the pattern from the provided mockups and recurses it infinitely, so you would end up with something like:
+Given the limitations in both time and scope, the experience I ended up creating (as a POC) takes the pattern from the provided mockups and recurses it infinitely, so you would end up with something like:

 <img src="http://edmundreed.com/canva/assets/images/infinite.png" width="600px">